This post is Stage 2 in our complete guide to search engine optimization.

 What strategies are my competitors using to stay ahead?

 For this post, we’ll continue to assume that you’re operating the same mock travel business from Part 1 of our SEO Guide series.
-Learn the steps of an effective competitor analysis below.
+Learn how to do competitor analysis in SEO below.

 You should be familiar with the players in your field.
 Whose products and services are you trying to rival?
 Do you already have an idea who you’re up against?
 Nothing fancy here, just create a list of the business you think you should keep your eye on.
 If you need a bit of inspiration, simply type your main keyword into Google search and see which websites pop up.